Jayeshpatil9869/Digital-Clock/README.md

 Feel free to explore and modify the code to suit your preferences or integrate it into your projects.
 Contributions and suggestions are welcome!

-"A dynamic and visually appealing clock implemented with HTML, CSS, and JavaScript, featuring circular indicators for hours, minutes, and seconds in a 12-hour format with customizable colors."